 Weight loss can be difficult to achieve and maintain.
 When lifestyle changes are not enough, your health care professional may prescribe medicines to treat overweight and obesity.
 Some medicines can also be used to help you maintain weight loss.
 You should try to stick with your healthy eating plan and stay physically active while taking weight-loss medicines.

 Weight-loss surgery, also called metabolic and bariatric surgery, includes several types of operations that help you lose weight by making changes to your digestive system.
 Your doctor may recommend weight-loss surgery if you have a body mass index (BMI) of 35 or higher.
 Some doctors and professional groups recommend weight-loss surgery for people with a lower BMI if they have a serious health problem related to obesity, such as type 2 diabetes or sleep apnea.35,36

 Your health care professional may consider weight-loss devices if you haven’t been able to lose weight or keep off the weight you lost using other treatments.
 Because weight-loss devices have only recently been approved by the U.S. Food and Drug Administration, researchers don’t know the long-term risks and benefits.

 NIDDK conducts and supports clinical trials in many diseases and conditions, including overweight and obesity.
 The trials look to find new ways to prevent, detect, or treat disease and improve quality of life.

 What are clinical trials for overweight and obesity?

 (NIDDK), part of the National Institutes of Health.
-The NIDDK translates and disseminates research findings through its clearinghouses and education programs to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
-Content produced by the NIDDK is carefully reviewed by NIDDK scientists and other experts.
+NIDDK translates and disseminates research findings to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
+Content produced by NIDDK is carefully reviewed by NIDDK scientists and other experts.